-MODE 2-COMMAND MODE
+MODE 2 - COMMAND MODE

 This mode allows a conversion to be automatically initiated any time a write operation occurs.
-In order to use this mode, Command Bits C4 to C1 in the address pointer byte, shown in Table 7, must be programmed.
+In order to use this mode, the Command Bits C4 to C1 in the address pointer byte shown in Table 7 must be programmed.

-To select a single analog input for conversion in this mode, the user must set bits C4 to C1of the address pointer byte to indicate which channel to convert (see Table 27).
+To select a single analog input for conversion in this mode, the user must set Bits C4 to C1 of the address pointer byte to indicate which channel to convert on (see Table 26).
 When all four command bits are 0, this mode is not in use.

-A sequence can also be set up for this mode.
-If more than one command bit is set in the address pointer byte, the ADC starts converting on the lowest channel in the sequence and then the next lowest until all the channels in the sequence have been converted.
+To select a sequence of channels for conversion in this mode, first select the channels to be included in the sequence by setting the channel bits in the configuration register.
+Next, set the command bits in the address pointer byte to 0111.
+With the command bits of the address pointer byte set to 0111, the ADC knows to look in the configuration register for the sequence of channels to be converted.
+The ADC starts converting on the lowest channel in the sequence and then the next lowest until all the channels in the sequence are converted.
 The ADC stops converting the sequence when it receives a STOP bit.

 Figure 29 illustrates a 2-byte read operation from the conversion result register.
-This operation is normally preceded by a write to the address pointer register so that the following read accesses the desired register, in this case the conversion result register (Figure 26).
-If Command Bits C4 to C1 are set when the contents of the address pointer register are being loaded, the AD7993/AD7994 begin to power up and convert the selected channel(s).
-Power-up begins on the fifth SCL falling edge of the address point byte (see Point A in Figure 33).
+This operation is preceded typically by a write to the address pointer register so that the following read accesses the desired register, in this case the conversion result register (see Figure 26).
+If Command Bits C4 to C1 are set when the contents of the address pointer register are being loaded, the AD7997/AD7998 begins to power up and convert upon the selected channel(s).
+Power-up begins on the fifth SCL falling edge of the address point byte, (see point A in Figure 33).

-Table 27 shows the channel selection in this mode via Command Bits C4 to C1 in the address pointer register.
-The wake-up and conversion times combined should take approximately 3 μ s.
-Following this, the AD7993/AD7994 must be addressed again to indicate that a read operation is required.
+Table 26 shows the channel selection in this mode via Command Bits C4 to C1 in the address pointer register.
+The wake-up, acquisition, and conversion times combined should take approximately 3 μs.
+Following the write operation, the AD7997/AD7998 must be addressed again to indicate that a read operation is required.
 The read then takes place from the conversion result register.
 This read accesses the conversion result from the channel selected via the command bits.
-If the Command Bits C2 and C1 were set to 1, 1, then a four byte read would be necessary.
-The first read accesses the data from the conversion on $V{\rm IN}1$.
-While this read takes place, a conversion occurs on $V{\rm IN}2$.
-The second read accesses this data from $V{\rm IN}2$.
-Figure 34 illustrates how this mode operates.
+If Command Bits C4 to C1 were set to 0111, and Bits D4 and D5 were set in the configuration register, a 4-byte read would be necessary.
+The first read accesses the data from the conversion on V{IN}1.
+While this read takes place, a conversion occurs on $V{\rm IN}$ 2.
+The second read accesses this data from $V{\rm IN}$ 2.
+Figure 34 illustrates how this mode operates; the user would first have written to the configuration register to select the sequence of channels to be converted before write addressing the part with the command bits set to 0111.

-When operating the AD7994-1/AD7993-1 in Mode 2 with a high speed mode, 3.4 MHz SCL, the conversion may not be complete before the master tries to read the conversion result.
-If this is the case, the AD7994-1/AD7993-1 hold the SCL line low during the ACK clock after the read address until the conversion is complete.
-When the conversion is complete, the AD7994-1/AD7993-1 release the SCL line and the master can then read the conversion result.
+When operating the AD7997-1/AD7998-1 in Mode 2 with a high speed mode, 3.4 MHz SCL, the conversion may not be complete before the master tries to read the conversion result.
+If this is the case, the AD7997-1/AD7998-1 holds the SCL line low during the ACK clock after the read address, until the conversion is complete.
+When the conversion is complete, the AD7997-1/AD7998-1 releases the SCL line and the master can then read the conversion result.

-After the conversion is initiated by setting the command bits in the address pointer byte, if the AD7993/AD7994 receive a stop or NACK from the master, the devices stop converting.
+After the conversion is initiated by setting the command bits in the address pointer byte, if the AD7997/AD7998 receives a STOP or NACK from the master, the AD7997/AD7998 stops converting.

-Table 27.
+Table 26.
 Address Pointer Byte